zacpwhite/BarcodeScannerPlugin/README.md

     * Refresh your eclipse project for the files to show up in Eclipse

 * Add ScanditSDK jar file to your build path:
-    * Right-click on the scanditsdk-barcodepicker-android-*.jar file in the libs folder and select `Add to Build Path`
+    * Right-click on the scanditsdk-barcodepicker-android-*.jar file in the libs folder and select "Add to Build Path"

 * Adjust the import statement in the ScanditSDKActivity class:
     * The ScanditSDKActivity class references the R.java-file of your app which is located in the `gen` directory.
 Adjust the import statement in the ScanditSDKActivity.java file accordingly.